-We are excited to introduce Tiffany Farley to our Rock the Shot readers.
-Take a moment to learn more about her beautiful maternity and motherhood portraits, and be sure to visit her website.
-Thank you so much Tiffany for taking the time to share your work with us today!
+We are so thrilled to welcome the amazingly talented Sasha Holloway to the Rock the Shot Blog.
+Take a moment to learn more about Sasha and visit her website BLEULIPS Photography.
+Thanks so much Sasha for sharing your work with us today!

 Where did your inspiration for photography begin?